magma/magma-deployer/orc8r-deployer/README.md

 # Orc8r-deployer
 The Orc8r Deployer has two primary approaches:

 1. A quick deployer that uses the current magma master branch and standard orc8r artifacts.
+Use this if you want a standard off-the-shelf Orc8r.
 2. A customized deployer that better allows for deployment-specific modifications.
 While any modifications are possible in this approach, the primary are likely to be things like use of different helm chart and container images.

 ## Quick Deployer